 5 October – 2 December 2016

 Anne Desmet is the third wood engraver ever elected to membership of the Royal Academy of Arts (RA) in its 248-year history.
-The Royal Over-Seas League is delighted to launch a facsimile of one of her Italian sketchbooks published by the RA alongside a solo retrospective exhibition of her Italian-themed engravings and collages at Over-Seas House, London on Tuesday 4 October 6pm – 8pm.
+The Royal Over-Seas League launched a facsimile of one of her Italian sketchbooks published by the RA alongside a solo retrospective exhibition of her Italian-themed engravings and collages at Over-Seas House, London.

 Following a year working in Rome (1989/90) as a Rome Scholar in Printmaking, Desmet’s focus became the multi-layered nature of cities where ancient ruins co-exist with 21st century apartments and TV aerials.
 Using highly detailed wood engravings and linocuts of architectural subjects, she aims to create a sense of the interweaving passage of years and history - a type of metamorphosis that is a recurring theme in her work.
 As well as creating editioned relief prints, she also makes complex collages in two and three dimensions, creating completely new images that are suggested by and develop the themes of her prints.
 This enables her to push particular architectural motifs in unexpected, often surprising directions, allowing a building to take on a life and invented identity of its own.

 In 1994, Anne Desmet stayed in Ascoli Piceno and made various drawings and watercolours.
-Following the recent devastating earthquake, she will be donating 10% of the proceeds of picture sales from this exhibition towards the relief effort and reconstruction of the region.
+Following the recent devastating earthquake, she donated 10% of the proceeds of picture sales from this exhibition towards the relief effort and reconstruction of the region.